Qurrent-AI/workforce-specs/spec_creation_prompt.md

 ### Phase 2 — Decision Audit

-In the Decision Audit, produce a non-technical, enumerated list of decisions the workforce makes, in execution order.
+In the Decision Audit, produce a non-technical, enumerated list of decisions the workforce makes, in roughly the order they are executed.
 For each, include:

 - Decision inputs, if applicable
 - Decision outputs, including any agent actions that are user-visible or consequential; note when outcomes stem from an LLM-invoked action (i.e., an action the model can trigger)
 - Decision logic: a concise summary of the natural-language rules or criteria that govern the outcome (via LLM-prompt instructions, but also direct code)
 - Logic location: select from [1] internal code, [2] internal prompt, or [3] external prompt (refers to NL instructions outside of the agent's config file but inserted during runtime, thus enabling a non-technical outcome owner to influence the agent's behavior).
-For decisions made by technical agents, mention the agent name.
+For decisions made by technical agents, mention that agent by it's name as defined in the code (for example, `OrchestratorAgent`).
-- Dependencies/missing info: list required artifact/config/data if not available; do not guess

 Coverage: Be comprehensive, and capture all business-related decisions an outcome owner would understand and stake an interest in.
-Do NOT capture all conditionals -- focus on core decisions as seen from the perspective of the user/outcome owner.
+Do NOT capture all conditionals -- focus on decisions that seem "core" from the perspective of the user/outcome owner -- such decisions have clear, direct effects on workflow outcome.
+A simple chatbot may have only a handful of key decisions.
 Organize by decision area for large codebases and generally list on order of execution.
-Only document decisions that have some clear effect on an outcome.

 Strict omissions: Describe what the workforce decides and when, NOT how it is implemented.
 DO NOT include:

 - Function or variable names
 - API URLs/endpoints/methods
 - Data structure types (JSON schemas or references)
-- Model hyperparameters
+- Model parameters
 - Developer-only utilities/tests
 - Qurrent abstractions (e.g., ingress, rerun hooks)
 - File types/paths/line numbers